Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

+Figure \ref{fig:baseline_test} shows the results of the Baseline test.
 On the x-axis, we reported the payload size of the request in the four considered scenarios.
 The y-axis shows the time in ms, computed as the average of $30$ independent requests (i.e., with no overlapping time).
 The blue line represents the average response time, while the orange line depicts the average server processing time.

-Figure \ref{fig:scalability_test_0} depicts the results of the Scalability Test carried out with $N$ contemporary requests performed by $N$ threads, while Figure \ref{fig:scalability_test_10} reports the results of the Scalability Test performed distributing the $N$ requests over a $10$ seconds period.
+Figure \ref{fig:scalability_test_0} depicts the results of the Scalability test carried out with $N$ contemporary requests performed by $N$ threads, while Figure \ref{fig:scalability_test_10} reports the results of the Scalability test performed distributing the $N$ requests over a $10$ seconds period.
 In both cases, the x-axis reports the number $N$ of requests performed during the respective ramp-up period, while the y-axis shows the time in ms, computed as the average of $30$ independent tests (each with $N$ users).
 As in the previous graph, the blue line reports the results for the average response time, while the orange line depicts the results for the average server processing time.

-The dotted line highlights the threshold for the average response time.
+In all graphs, the dotted line highlights the one-second threshold for the acceptable response time.

+We confirmed the results of our tests with field experiments with middle school students.
+The tests yielded an average response time of $0.26~s$ (standard deviation $0.06$) when using a 4G connection to the cloud server and $0.17~s$ (standard deviation $0.08$) when connecting to a local server through Wi-Fi.
+It is important to note that 4G response times depended on the available bandwidth during each experiment, measured through Ookla speedtest.
+Additionally, please note that the time required to convert audio samples into text (using Microsoft Azure API) was not included in this computation.